Here’s the deal…some mistakes are expensive to correct. But this is

-The One Decorating Mistake You Can Easily Fix
+The One Common Mistake You Can Easily Fix

-Here are four good Art Hanging Tips.
+Here are four good Art Hanging Tips for your home decor.
 Many times, I see that it is hung too high.
 It could be a couple of inches off or several like below…

 1. How High Should Art Be Hung